pmleffers/Docker_Projects_Template/README.md

 Explanations:
 + "**data**" folder - This is where data you want to use should be stored.
 + "**project_files**" folder - This is a folder linked to the location "**/src/project_files**" within the container which is the default working location for jupyter notebooks.
++ **module.py** - Executing this file in python should include all the data cleaning procedures needed before starting the project.
+The docker build command should execute this file so when you finally get to the jupyter notebook launch everything is ready to go.